The Bridge of San Luis Rey: Part Three: Esteban

 Esteban and Manuel are twins who were left at the Convent of Santa María Rosa de las Rosas as infants.
 The Abbess of the convent, Madre María del Pilar, developed a fondness for them as they grew up.
 When they became older, they decided to be scribes.
 They are so close that they have developed a secret language that only they understand.
 Their closeness becomes strained when Manuel falls in love with Camila Perichole, a famous actress.

 Perichole flirts with Manuel and swears him to secrecy when she retains him to write letters to her lover, the Viceroy.
 Esteban has no idea of their relationship until she turns up at the twins' room one night in a hurry and has Manuel write to a matador with whom she is having an affair.
 Esteban encourages his brother to follow her, but instead Manuel swears that he will never see her again.
 Later, Manuel cuts his knee on a piece of metal and it becomes infected.
 The surgeon instructs Esteban to put cold compresses on the injury: the compresses are so painful that Manuel curses Esteban, though he later remembers nothing of his curses.
-Esteban offers to send for the Perichole, but Manuel refuses.
+Esteban offers to send for Perichole, but Manuel refuses.
 Soon after, Manuel dies.

 When the Abbess comes to prepare the body, she asks Esteban his name, and he says he is Manuel.
 Gossip about his ensuing strange behavior spreads all over town.
 He goes to the theater but runs away before the Perichole can talk to him; the Abbess also tries to talk to him, but he runs away, so she sends for Captain Alvarado.

 Captain Alvarado, a well-known sailor and explorer, goes to see Esteban in Cuzco and hires him to sail the world with him, far from Peru.
 Esteban agrees, then refuses, then acquiesces if he can get all his pay in advance to buy a present for the Abbess before he departs.
 That night Esteban attempts suicide but is saved by Captain Alvarado.
 The Captain offers to take him back to Lima to buy the present, and at the ravine spanned by the bridge of San Luis Rey, the Captain goes down to a boat that is ferrying some materials across the water.
 Esteban goes to the bridge and is on it when it collapses.